SnowyMouse/invader/README.md

 Strips extra hidden data from tags.

 Options:
-  -e --search-exclude <expr>   Search for tags (* and ? are wildcards) and
+  -b --batch <expr>            Run the command on all tags with a given
+                               expression.
+  -e --batch-exclude <expr>    Run the command on all tags that do not match a
-                               ignore these.
-Use multiple times for multiple queries.
-This takes precedence over --search.
+                               given expression.
+This takes precedence over
+                               --batch
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -s --search <expr>           Search for tags (* and ? are wildcards) and
-                               strip these.
-Use multiple times for multiple queries.
-If unspecified, all tags will be stripped.
+  -P --fs-path                 Use a filesystem path for the tag.
   -t --tags <dir>              Use the specified tags directory.
 Default:
                                "tags"
 ```